CAPS/wx

 observations of each data type were actually used.

-- Eta model: Used for boundary conditions and as a first guess for initial
+- NAM model: Used for boundary conditions and as a first guess for initial

 conditions.